 Sardinia, known to Italian speakers as Sardegna, is an island region off the west coast of Italy.
 At approximately 9,300 square miles, it’s the second largest Mediterranean island.

 Compared to the motherland, Sardinia wine production is a fairly new undertaking, though winemaking has been flourishing in the region over the last few centuries.
 Being autonomous from Italy, and ruled by a number of different kingdoms over the centuries, Sardinia produces wines that lean more toward pan-Mediterranean than traditional Italian.

 This balance of Italian, French and Spanish influence can be seen of the grapes of the region.
 Sardegna wine grapes with French or Spanish origin include Grenache/Cannonau, Bobal, Carignano and Cabernet Sauvignon.
 Italian varietals widely used in Sardinia wine are Vermentino and Malvasia as well as native grapes like Niedderra, Monica, Torbato and Nuragus.

 Sardinian White Wine

-Vermintino based wines are the frontrunners in Sardinian white wine offerings.
-Both exclusively Vermintino wines as well as blends provide a true taste of Italy.
-These light, aromatic wines typically pair well with fish and white meats.
+Vermentino based wines are the frontrunners in Sardinian white wine offerings.
+Both exclusively Vermentino wines, as well as blends, provide a true taste of Italy.
+These dry and light, aromatic wines typically pair well with fish and white meats.

 Sardinian Red Wine

 There are a variety of quality Sardinian red wines being offered by today’s Italian winemakers.
-Of these, reds derived from the exclusively Sardinian Niedderra grape give wine lovers a true taste of this unique region.
-As a rosé, blended or on its own, Niedderra wines pair well with a wide variety of dishes.
+Red wine variety like Cannanu and Carignano grape give wine lovers a true taste of this unique region.

 When you buy Sardinian wine at Enoteca Vino Nostro you’ll experience the best Italy has to offer.
 Buy 6 or more bottles and save 10%.